AntonioVergari/openserverless-site/content/en/docs/reference/runtimes/nodejs/_index.md

 Archive zip files are extracted into the runtime environment and dynamically imported using `require()` during initialisation. **Actions packaged as a zip file MUST contain a valid `package.json` with a `main` field used to denote the [module index file](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_folders_as_modules) to return.**

-Including a `node_modules` folder in the zip file means external NPM libraries can be used on the platform.
+`ops ide deploy` will include automatically `node_modules` folder in a zip file means external NPM libraries can be used on the platform.

+Note: remember that each runtime has a set of dependecies already installed. if it's possible use this set of libraries.
+It's better to don't load too much external libraries because it will deteriorate the action's performance

 ### Simple Example

+- Create a folder called `packageAction` inside packages/nodejs folder

 - Create the following `package.json` file: